 A stand alone session of the Self Rescue module covering the same curriculum along with an abbreviated Rock module is also offered in the spring.
-Preference for this is given to existing Washington Alpine Club members who are active in the community.

 The rock portion of the curriculum covers everything you need to climb moderate multi-pitch alpine rock climbs.
 This includes:

 Proper gear placement using nuts, cams, and other traditional climbing gear

 Anchor systems with trad gear

 Multi-pitch climbing technique: belaying from above, swapping leads, rope management, etc.